kinanen/Solita-CityBikes/README.md

   - View Top 25 trips on the map.
   - Top trips and All trips list views are paginated.
 Pagination is implemented by sql and ef core

-App uses data from SQL server database, in where all given data has been uploaded.
-Some justifications has been done locally when seeting database up.
+App uses data from SQL server database

 ## Technologies used in project